 In addition to that, with this type of opening, all of your stuff is easily accessible.
 The main compartment of this pack also features a padded laptop sleeve.
 But it’s not TSA friendly and that’s the only flaw.

 The backpanel and harness of the Farpoint are ventilated and padded, for maximum comfort.
 They come with a sternum strap and a very comfy hipbelt, which ensure that you never really feel the entire weight of the pack.

 You can easily hide the entire harness in the back compartment, and transform this backpack into a small duffel.
-Overall, this backpack has been a favorite of frequent travellers for years, and for very good reasons.
-The fact that it is also quite minimalistic in its design is just cherry on top of the cake!
+Overall, this backpack has been a favorite of frequent travelers for years, and for very good reasons.
+The fact that it is also quite minimalistic in its design is just the cherry on top of the cake!